aooiann/implicitSlicer/README.md

 *(Canvas SizeX, Canvas SizeY, Grid Size, Implicit Equation Expression, Value of Expression, Mode, Layers Count, Layer Height).*

 ### Display Platform
-I use *Rhinoceros* platform to display the graphics generated.And you can disable the rhinoceros feature by  *line 50* in the file *main.py*
+I use *Rhinoceros* platform to display the graphics generated.And you can disable the rhinoceros functions by annotating *line 50* in the file *main.py*.

 ### Drawing Mode
 You can change the way the expression be drawn by changing the value of mode(0 or 1). ***"0"*** means draw with zigzag lines, ***"1"*** means draw with smooth lines.Look at the following two examples: